By Harry Cummins

 In the 73 years that have passed, my mother has died.
 Our clapboard beach cottage was sacrificed long ago to Southern California sprawl.
 I, in the name of becoming settled, have wandered from one address to another.

 In those moments, then and now, life was simply everything I saw and imagined.
-I guessed the same was true for my mother on her rock of refuge.
+I guessed the same was true for my mother there on her rock of refuge.

 No comments: